-The visits to private homes in the slum a shared attribute across destinations and operators.
+The visits to private homes in the slum are a shared attribute across destinations and operators.
 However, there is a significant difference in its conduct.
 RTT meets the tourists’ demand by showing a typical, yet unused house where nobody lives.
 RTT rents it from its owner but emphasis is placed on the fact that nobody actually lives in this house.
 In contrast many of the other tour guides make home visits in supposedly used homes into a central feature.
 In the case of MM, the house visit is performed with great emphasis.
 The guide, who is also the founder, often invites the tourist into the second floor section of the house, his own room.
 He explained:

-“Sometime I offer lunch in my home meeting with my family.
+“Sometime I offer lunch in my home … meeting with my family.
 We are living here since the 1960s so (we talk about) how we started, when we bought the house.
 So this is to the history of the slum.”
 (MM)

-Such a personal invitation is likely to create feelings of intimacy the and prompts the development of a more private relationship.
+Such a personal invitation is likely to create feelings of intimacy with the tourists, and prompts the development of a more private relationship.
 In contrast to RTT, the visits to the house here is no longer rationalised as an informative introduction to living conditions in the slum, but as a family visit.

-In Kibera all tours invite tourists into private homes of residents.
+In Kibera, all tours invite tourists into private homes of residents.
 In the case of KT this is the family home of one of the founders.
 The home is clearly a private home, however it is unclear whether it is still used as someone’s house.
 In the tour it is where tourists and guides settle the payments.
 The guides also use this home visit as a platform to encourage tourists to give feedback on their social media pages.
 Just as with KT, EKT makes the final stop at a house - the home of the guide himself.
 Here guests are asked to take their shoes off, which authenticates the place as a home place.
 An atmosphere of hospitality is created, also because the guide seems to step outside his guiding role.
 For KUFET private homes of friends and neighbours of the founder are part of the tour.
-Interactions are facilitated between tourists and the residents, with the guide translating. ways in which home visits are integrated into the tour differs radically from tour to tour and in different locations.
+Interactions are facilitated between tourists and the residents, with the guide translating.

+Overall, tours are enacted with small numbers, and the guides transition participants from clearly external staging posts (e.g. train stations, shopping centres, and hotel pick-ups).
+Safety and security is part of the implicit, or at times explicit part of the tour.
+The ways in which home visits are integrated into the tour differs radically from tour to tour and in different locations.
+Visits to a personal home, where this occurred, acted as part of the inclusion or welcome of the tour participants into the visited society.
+The personal home sometimes also acted as a transition point from inclusion to returning back.
 In the following section we discuss the findings from the data in light of the questions formed at the outset of this paper.

 Discussion: Tour Guiding and the Making of Slums into an Attraction